To view the Fair Processing Notice for Extended Access, please scroll to the bottom of the Extended Access page.

 WHAT IF I WANT TO SEE WHO HAS ACCESSED MY RECORDS?

 On our computer system called EMIS WEB you can look at your GP Shared Record History to find out when your GP record has been accessed.
 To do this all you need is the username and password that you use to order prescriptions or make appointments with via our website.
 (If you have chosen to have sharing functionality disabled this will not be available.)
-This only covers instances where your record has been accessed outside of The New Dispensary surgery for direct care purposes, i.e. it does not cover accesses by your own GP, and it does not cover the data that gets copied for research and to NHS Digital.
+This only covers instances where your record has been accessed outside of Chase Meadow Health Centre for direct care purposes, i.e. it does not cover accesses by your own GP, and it does not cover the data that gets copied for research and to NHS Digital.

 The General Data Protection Regulation requires organisations to register a notification with the Information Commissioner to describe the purposes for which they process personal and sensitive information.